BerkeleyAutomation/dex-net/README.md

 ## Installation
 See [the documentation](https://berkeleyautomation.github.io/dex-net/code.html) for installation instructions and API Documentation.

-## Datasets
-The Dex-Net Object Mesh Dataset v1.1 and Dex-Net 2.0 HDF5 database can be downloaded from [the data repository](http://bit.ly/2uh07i9).

-Custom datasets can now be generated using the script tools/generate_gqcnn_dataset.py

 ## Usage
+As of Feb.
+1, 2018, the code is licensed according to the UC Berkeley Copyright and Disclaimer Notice.
-The code is available under the Apache 2.0 license.
+The code is available for educational, research, and not-for-profit purposes (for full details, see LICENSE).
 If you use this code in a publication, please cite:

 Mahler, Jeffrey, Jacky Liang, Sherdil Niyaz, Michael Laskey, Richard Doan, Xinyu Liu, Juan Aparicio Ojea, and Ken Goldberg.
 "Dex-Net 2.0: Deep Learning to Plan Robust Grasps with Synthetic Point Clouds and Analytic Grasp Metrics."
 Robotics: Science and Systems (2017).
 Boston, MA.

+## Datasets
+The Dex-Net Object Mesh Dataset v1.1 and Dex-Net 2.0 HDF5 database can be downloaded from [the data repository](http://bit.ly/2uh07i9).

+Custom datasets can now be generated using the script tools/generate_gqcnn_dataset.py

 ## Parallel-Jaw Grippers
 The repository currently supports our custom ABB YuMi gripper.